JankariTech/blog/src/assets/RestApi/rest-api.md

 ```bash
 curl http://127.0.0.1:5000/task
 ```
 Here, we have used `task` instead of `tasks` in our endpoint, which makes our endpoint invalid.
-With this request we get the following error with `404` status code.
+With this request, we get the following error with `404` status code.

 Expected Result:
 ```console